Black Forest, the Bavarian Alps, and Austria Tour

 - Designed for Australians & New Zealanders

 Wander down cobblestoned streets in stunning villages, explore Ludwig’s fairytale castles, taste wine on the ‘route Alsace du Vin’.
 Tour the stunning Gardens of Mainau, take in the spectacular mountain views from Hitler’s Eagle Nest and the undulating ‘Sound of Music’ hills near beautiful, baroque Salzburg… ahhhh!

-- Take the funicular up to Heidelberg Castle and taste wine on the ‘route Alsace du Vin’
+- Taste wine on the ‘route Alsace du Vin’